timerring/bilitool/README-en.md

 biliupload upload /path/to/your/video.mp4 -c /path/to/your/cookie.json

 # upload the video with command line parameters
-biliupload upload /path/to/your/video.mp4 -c /path/to/your/cookie.json --title "test" --desc "test" --tid 138 --tags "test" --line bda2
+biliupload upload /path/to/your/video.mp4 -c /path/to/your/cookie.json --title "test" --desc "test" --tid 138 --tag "test" --line bda2

 # upload the video with yaml config
 biliupload upload /path/to/your/video.mp4 -c /path/to/your/cookie.json -y /path/to/your/upload/template.yaml